Claiming His Christmas Wife

 “Let’s finish this dose of medication before we talk about removing your needle.
 I’ll bring you some soup.”

 Imogen fell asleep in the time it took the nurse to come back, but felt a little better after a bowl of soup and a glass of vegetable juice.
 Half her weakness in the street had been hunger, she realized.
-Apparently, the human body needed to eat every day and sneaking a few maraschino cherries from the bar while she scrubbed the floor behind it didn’t count.
-Hashtag things they don’t teach you in school.
+Apparently, the human body needed to eat every day, and sneaking a few maraschino cherries from the bar while she scrubbed the floor behind it didn’t count. #ThingsTheyDon’tTeachYouInSchool.

 After all that activity, even finger-combing her hair was too much.
-Imogen used a rubber band she begged off the nurse to gather her wet hair into a messy lump, then sat in the chair, trembling with exertion, pretending she was fully on the mend, fishing for the slippers that would no doubt cost her a hundred dollars a piece.
+Imogen used a rubber band she begged off the nurse to gather her wet hair into a messy lump, then sat in the chair, trembling with exertion, pretending she was fully on the mend, fishing for the thin slippers that would no doubt cost her a hundred dollars apiece.

-She signed forms that promised the hospital both her useless arms and legs and tried to be thankful it was summer and she didn’t need a jacket.
-It was still going to be a long, hellish walk home, looking like some of New York’s finest.
-It might even be dark by the time she got there, but her debit card would combust if she so much as tried to put a subway fare on it.
+She signed forms that promised the hospital both her useless arms and legs and tried to be thankful Travis hadn’t thrown out her boots with her jacket.
+She snuck a blanket off a linen cart on her way to the door, but it was still going to be a long, hellish walk home, looking like one of New York’s finest.
+It would be dark soon and was still snowing, growing dusky at three in the afternoon.
+Her debit card would combust if she so much as tried to put a subway fare on it.
+She had no choice.

-“Bye, now,” she said as she passed the nurse’s station with a wave.
+“Bye now,” she said as she passed the nurses’ station with a wave.
+“Add this to the bill,” she added with a point at the blanket.
 “Thank you.”

 “Ms. Gantry,” the motherly nurse said in protest.
 “You really should rest.”

 “I will,” she lied.
 “Soon as I’m home.”
-She would swing by one of her jobs on the way, though, to see if she still had a job with the biker bar’s janitorial staff after blowing her shift last night with this unplanned excursion to the right side of town.
+She would swing by to see one of her employers on the way, though.
+See if she still had a job with the biker bar’s janitorial staff after blowing her shift last night with this unplanned excursion to the right side of town.

-She walked out of the air conditioning into the slap of summer humidity.
-It immediately sapped fifty percent of her energy, making her sob under her breath as she began putting one foot in front of the other, following the looped driveway toward the gilded gates that suggested this place was heaven after all.
+She walked out of the blasting heat in the space between the two sets of automatic doors, and winter slapped her in the face.
+It immediately sapped 90 percent of her energy, making her sob under her breath as she began putting one foot in front of the other.
+The cold penetrated before she took ten steps, but she pushed on, doggedly following the looped driveway toward the gilded gates that suggested this place was heaven after all.

-It began to look like a really long way.
-She had to stop and rest on a bench dedicated to a hospital benefactor.
+It began to look like a really long way just to get to the road.
+She had to stop and brush snow off a bench dedicated to a hospital benefactor, rest there a moment.
 She felt so pathetic her eyes began to well.
 At least her ear didn’t hurt like it had.
 It was just a dull ache.

 There was always a bright side if she looked for it.

-Nevertheless, panic edged in around the meditative breaths she was taking.
+Nevertheless, panic edged in around the meditative breaths she was blowing like smoke in front of her face.
+She was shivering, teeth chattering.
 How was she going to carry on?

 One day at a time, she reminded herself, closing her eyes.
 One footstep at a time.

 Before she could rise, a black car stopped at the curb in front of her.
 The chauffeur came around and opened the back door.
-She already knew who would get out and tried to pretend she was bored, not so very close to beaten, she wanted to cry, ‘Uncle.’
+She already knew who would get out and tried to pretend she was bored, not so very close to beaten.

-Even her father hadn’t crushed her as easily and thoroughly as one irritated look from this man did.
+Even her father hadn’t crushed her as quickly and thoroughly as one irritated look from this man did.
+He wore a fedora and a gorgeous wool overcoat tailored to his physique.
+His pants creased sharply down his shins to land neatly on what had to be Italian leather shoes.

 “Can those knees get you into this car or do I have to do that for you, too?”